Asd-g/avslibplacebo/README.md

 #### Parameters:

-- input\
+- input<br>
-    A clip to process.\
+    A clip to process.<br>
     It must be in 8, 16 or 32-bit planar format.

-- iterations\
+- iterations<br>
-    The number of debanding steps to perform per sample.\
+    The number of debanding steps to perform per sample.<br>
-    Each step reduces a bit more banding, but takes time to compute.\
+    Each step reduces a bit more banding, but takes time to compute.<br>
-    Note that the strength of each step falls off very quickly, so high numbers (>4) are practically useless.\
+    Note that the strength of each step falls off very quickly, so high numbers (>4) are practically useless.<br>
-    Must be greater than or equal to 0.\
+    Must be greater than or equal to 0.<br>
     Default: 1.

-- threshold\
+- threshold<br>
-    The debanding filter's cut-off threshold.\
+    The debanding filter's cut-off threshold.<br>
-    Higher numbers increase the debanding strength dramatically, but progressively diminish image details.\
+    Higher numbers increase the debanding strength dramatically, but progressively diminish image details.<br>
-    Must be greater than or equal to 0.0.\
+    Must be greater than or equal to 0.0.<br>
     Default: 4.0.

-- radius\
+- radius<br>
-    The debanding filter's initial radius.\
+    The debanding filter's initial radius.<br>
-    The radius increases linearly for each iteration.\
+    The radius increases linearly for each iteration.<br>
-    A higher radius will find more gradients, but a lower radius will smooth more aggressively.\
+    A higher radius will find more gradients, but a lower radius will smooth more aggressively.<br>
-    Must be radius must be greater than or equal to 0.0.\
+    Must be radius must be greater than or equal to 0.0.<br>
     Default: 16.0.

-- grainY, grainC\
+- grainY, grainC<br>
-    Add some extra noise respectively to the luma and chroma plane.\
+    Add some extra noise respectively to the luma and chroma plane.<br>
-    This significantly helps cover up remaining quantization artifacts.\
+    This significantly helps cover up remaining quantization artifacts.<br>
-    Higher numbers add more noise.\
+    Higher numbers add more noise.<br>
-    Note: When debanding HDR sources, even a small amount of grain can result in a very big change to the brightness level.\
+    Note: When debanding HDR sources, even a small amount of grain can result in a very big change to the brightness level.<br>
-    It's recommended to either scale this value down or disable it entirely for HDR.\
+    It's recommended to either scale this value down or disable it entirely for HDR.<br>
-    Must be greater than or equal to 0.0.\
+    Must be greater than or equal to 0.0.<br>
-    When the clip is RGB, grainC doesn't have effect.\
+    When the clip is RGB, grainC doesn't have effect.<br>
     Default: grainY = 6.0; grainC = grainY.

-- dither\
+- dither<br>
-    It's valid only for 8-bit clips.\
+    It's valid only for 8-bit clips.<br>
     0: Disabled.

-    1: PL_DITHER_BLUE_NOISE\
+    1: PL_DITHER_BLUE_NOISE<br>
-    Dither with blue noise.\
+    Dither with blue noise.<br>
-    Very high quality, but requires the use of a LUT.\
+    Very high quality, but requires the use of a LUT.<br>
     Warning: Computing a blue noise texture with a large size can be very slow, however this only needs to be performed once.
 Even so, using this with a `lut_size` greater than `6` is generally ill-advised.

-    2: PL_DITHER_ORDERED_LUT\
+    2: PL_DITHER_ORDERED_LUT<br>
-    Dither with an ordered (bayer) dither matrix, using a LUT.\
+    Dither with an ordered (bayer) dither matrix, using a LUT.<br>
-    Low quality, and since this also uses a LUT, there's generally no advantage to picking this instead of `PL_DITHER_BLUE_NOISE`.\
+    Low quality, and since this also uses a LUT, there's generally no advantage to picking this instead of `PL_DITHER_BLUE_NOISE`.<br>
     It's mainly there for testing.

-    3: PL_DITHER_ORDERED_FIXED\
+    3: PL_DITHER_ORDERED_FIXED<br>
-    The same as `PL_DITHER_ORDERED_LUT`, but uses fixed function math instead of a LUT.\
+    The same as `PL_DITHER_ORDERED_LUT`, but uses fixed function math instead of a LUT.<br>
     This is faster, but only supports a fixed dither matrix size of 16x16 (equal to a `lut_size` of 4).

-    4: PL_DITHER_WHITE_NOISE\
+    4: PL_DITHER_WHITE_NOISE<br>
-    Dither with white noise.\
+    Dither with white noise.<br>
-    This does not require a LUT and is fairly cheap to compute.\
+    This does not require a LUT and is fairly cheap to compute.<br>
     Unlike the other modes it doesn't show any repeating patterns either spatially or temporally, but the downside is that this is visually fairly jarring due to the presence of low frequencies in the noise spectrum.

     Default: 1.

-- lut_size\
+- lut_size<br>
-    For the dither methods which require the use of a LUT.\
+    For the dither methods which require the use of a LUT.<br>
-    This controls the size of the LUT (base 2).\
+    This controls the size of the LUT (base 2).<br>
-    Must be less than or equal to 8.\
+    Must be less than or equal to 8.<br>
     Default: 6 (64x64).

-- temporal\
+- temporal<br>
-    Enables temporal dithering.\
+    Enables temporal dithering.<br>
-    his reduces the persistence of dithering artifacts by perturbing the dithering matrix per frame.\
+    his reduces the persistence of dithering artifacts by perturbing the dithering matrix per frame.<br>
-    Warning: This can cause nasty aliasing artifacts on some LCD screens.\
+    Warning: This can cause nasty aliasing artifacts on some LCD screens.<br>
     Default: False.

-- planes\
+- planes<br>
-    Planes to process.\
+    Planes to process.<br>
-    1: Return garbage.\
+    1: Return garbage.<br>
-    2: Copy plane.\
+    2: Copy plane.<br>
     3: Process plane.
-Always process planes when the clip is RGB.\
+Always process planes when the clip is RGB.<br>
-    Format is [y, u, v].\
+    Format is [y, u, v].<br>
     Default: [3, 2, 2].

-- device\
+- device<br>
-    Sets target Vulkan device.\
+    Sets target Vulkan device.<br>
-    Use list_device to get the index of the available devices.\
+    Use list_device to get the index of the available devices.<br>
     By default the default device is selected.

-- list_device\
+- list_device<br>
-    Whether to draw the devices list on the frame.\
+    Whether to draw the devices list on the frame.<br>
     Default: False.

-- grain_neutral\
+- grain_neutral<br>
-    "Neutral" grain value for each channel being debanded.\
+    "Neutral" grain value for each channel being debanded.<br>
-    Grain application will be modulated to avoid disturbing colors close to this value.\
+    Grain application will be modulated to avoid disturbing colors close to this value.<br>
-    Set this to a value corresponding to black in the relevant colorspace.\
+    Set this to a value corresponding to black in the relevant colorspace.<br>
-    Must be greater than 0.0\
+    Must be greater than 0.0<br>
     Default: [0, 0, 0].

 [Back to filters](#filters)